Cray-HPE/docs-csm/upgrade/Validate_CSM_Health_During_Upgrade.md

     1. If any typescript files are on different NCNs, then copy them to `/root` on `ncn-m002`.

-    1. Create tar file containing the logs and typescript files.
+    1. Create a `tar` file containing the logs and typescript files.

         > If any typescript file names are not of the form `csm_upgrade.*.txt`, then append their names
         > to the following `tar` command in order to include them.